-The most important thing when choosing the best stain for your butcher block is to choose one that’s food safe!
-Not all stains are food safe and if this countertop is going in your kitchen, that should definitely be a primary concern.
-I like Monocoat wood stain for that reason but you can find other water-based and oil-based stains that are food-safe.
-Check with the manufactuer.
+The most important thing when choosing the best stain for your butcher block is to choose one that’s food-safe!
+Not all stains are food-safe; if this countertop is going in your kitchen, that should definitely be a primary concern.
+I like Monocoat wood stain for that reason, but you can find other water-based and oil-based stains that are food-safe.
+Check with the manufacturer.

 It’s highly recommended that you do.
 Conditioning the wood helps prepare it to absorb the stain and ensures that the stain goes on evenly.
 If you end up with blotchy spots and have to sand it and start all over, you’ll wish you hadn’t skipped the step!

 Yup!
 That’s one of the great things about butcher block countertops.
 If you decide in a few years that you no longer like the color, you can sand it off and start again.
-If you’re one of those people who like to change things up frequently and are always redesigning the kitchen, this is a great option!
+If you like to change things up frequently and are always redesigning the kitchen, this is a great option!

-We loved how these turned out so much that we added them to the recent Airbnb renovation we renovated.
+We loved how these turned out so much that we added them to the recent Airbnb renovation we completed.

 I went a tiny bit darker in color on these (a little more black) because the entire space is light and bright, but I love them also!

-Both of the countertops are holding up very well!
+Both of the butcher block countertops are holding up very well!

 Until next time,